LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/SummerUni/Machine Learning for Predictive Analysis/Random Forests.md

 Random forest is a representative of tree-based [[Bootstrap Aggregation]] algorithms.
 It incorporates of randomized feature selection when constructing decision trees.

+The logic behind the Random Forest model is that multiple uncorrelated models (the individual decision trees) perform much better as a group than they do alone

 Random forest first randomly selects a **subset** of features, and then carries out the conventional split selection procedure within the selected feature subset.
 - This random feature selection/column subsampling can increase possibility of independence of weaker learners in the bagging, then increase the reduction in bias and variance.